aaamg/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites resize with the browser so they can look distorted meanwhile responsive everything scales due to set standards of height and with so you have a clean user experience.

 2. Describe what it means to be mobile first vs desktop first.

+Design the mobile site then move to the desktop version after.
+Many sites are used more on mobile than desktop so this may be good for business reasons.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Gives us 10px font size.

 4. How would you describe preprocessing to someone new to CSS?

+I honestly would just say it makes things so much easier as it gives you logical short cuts and better groupings.
+DRY method approved.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I'd say the more advanced mixins I still need work on.
+The thing I like the most is grouping CSS elemtns into their parent.
+That is game changing, I love it!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.